bitfireAT/davx5-manual/accounts_collections.rst

   - an addressbook URL (``resourcetype: addressbook``).

 So, DAVx⁵ will query the base URL for both CalDAV and CardDAV and use whatever it finds.
 If CalDAV and CardDAV are separated on your server and well-known URLs are not configured, you'll have to create two DAVx⁵ accounts: one for CalDAV (use the CalDAV URL as base URL) and one for CardDAV (use the CardDAV URL as base URL).

+If the URL is entered without scheme, ``https://`` will be prepended.
+Use of CalDAV/CardDAV over plain HTTP is not recommended for security reasons.

 Address book accounts